Welcome to ESPN's "Streak" - a challenging MONTHLY game that puts your sports knowledge to the ultimate test. The objective of the game is to either:

 Record the maximum possible WINS in a month regardless of your streak

-So the question is, are you good enough to win a share of $450,000?
+So the question is, are you good enough to win a share of the cash?

 Picking winners seems simple enough, right?
 ESPN has taken this concept to the next level.
 Sure you know baseball and football - but can you make the right call on matchups drawn from dozens of different sports from around the world?
 You will be challenged to predict the winners of matchups from the likes of the National Football League, Major League Baseball, PGA, a slew of soccer leagues and tournaments, ATP and WTA, MMA and even non-sports related props that include The Oscars, Groundhog Day and Politics (to name a few).

 On your "Make Pick" page you'll find all of the matchups we're offering as choices for that particular day.
 Each matchup has a lock time (which is often estimated and subject to change) in which your selection must be submitted by.
 YOU CAN ONLY SELECT ONE MATCHUP AT A TIME.
 Once the matchup has gone FINAL you will be able to select any other matchup which hasn't started yet, meaning you can absolutely select more than one a day.

 Here are examples of "straight up" matchups between two teams:

 NCAA FOOTBALL - Oregon Ducks at UCLA Bruins

 NFL - Denver Broncos at Kansas City Chiefs